 Suitable for students worldwide, from grades 1 to 12.

-Multiples of 7 are numbers that do not leave a remainder when divided by 7.
-In other words, if a number is divisible by 7 and the result is a whole number, it is a multiple of 7.
-There is an infinite number of multiples of 7 because you can keep multiplying 7 by any integer.
-Formally, multiples of 7 can be expressed as: 7 x n, where n is any integer, including positive integers, negative integers, or zero.
+Multiples of 7 are numbers that leave no remainder when divided by 7.
+In other words, any number that’s evenly divisible by 7 is a multiple of 7.
+There are an infinite number of multiples of 7 because you can multiply 7 by any integer, positive integers, negative integers, and zero.
+Formally, multiples of 7 can be written as 7 × n, where “n” is any integer

 List of Multiples of 7